ChrissieFrankie/ChrissieFrankie/README.md

   -
 # Certs

-to proceed with studying for AWS SAA-C03, i realised i need a 🐧 machine, going to buy a new charger for my old mac and run amazon linux on it
+to proceed with studying for AWS SAA-C03

 <!--